 VIPERA CELEBRATES FOUNDING ANNIVERSARY WITH REVOLUTIONARY BULK ORDER PROMOTION ON BITMAIN S19 90TH/s

 Vipera revolutionizes the crypto mining industry with the offer on Bitmain S19 90th/s miner.
-Flexible payments, reduced costs, and inclusive credit approval.UNITED KINGDOM, June 1, 2023/EINPresswire.com/ --
+Flexible payments, reduced costs, and inclusive credit approval.FRANCE, June 1, 2023/EINPresswire.com/ --

 Vipera, a pioneering force in the crypto mining industry, today unveiled an extraordinary promotional offer on bulk orders of the Bitmain S19 90th/s.
 This market-disruptive initiative is part of the company's anniversary celebrations, highlighting its continuous drive to offer unprecedented accessibility and affordability in the crypto space.